 Berklee College of Music hosted African-American software producer

-VIDEO FILES (1hr 21min video): In this video, the speaker, Henry Louis Gatesexplains how he convinced Bill Gates to spend Microsoft's money to make a software program named "Africana Encarta" and there was DRAMA.
+In a 1hr 21min video delinked by WGBH, Henry Louis Gates explained how he convinced Bill Gates to spend Microsoft's money creating the "Africana Encarta" multimedia software CD-ROM, and there was dRAMA.
 Wine.
 Dinner.
 Farrakhan.
 Fantasy!
 Money!
-BoJangles, and the conversation...
+BoJangles, in the conversation.

-Who Tours Boston?
-16 million visitors visited Massachusetts during 2003 - trends may be up or down since then, and most arrive in July through September.
-Ninety-three percent of these visitors and tourists to Massachusetts were white, 2.7% were African American, 2.3% were Spanish or of Hispanic orgin, and 1.3% were Asian, while other ethnic groups were represented by 2.2% of all travelers.
-Most drove their own cars to get here.
-Fifty-six percent of all visitors were residents of other New England states.
+2.7% were African American (400,000 rounded).
+2.3% were Spanish or of Hispanic orgin, and 1.3% were Asian, while other ethnic groups were represented by 2.2% of all travelers.
+Most drove their own cars to get here and fifty-six percent of all visitors were residents of other New England states according to the report.
+Last year in 2013, the Logan International Airport and CruisePort shipdock venues saw 30,000,000 passenger visits combined so you know the numbers have for the Boston area.